alanesq/CameraWifiMotion/readme.txt

-The camera on these modules is not very good in dark conditions but I have found that if you take the lens of the camera (I heated it with a warm air gun to soften the glue first) you can remove the infra red filter (a small disk between the lens and the chip) and this improves it a good deal.
-This will make some colours display wrong.
+The camera on these modules is not very good in dark conditions but I have found that if you take the lens of the camera (I heated it with a warm air gun to soften the glue first) you can remove the infra red filter (a small disk between the lens and the chip) and this improves it a bit but this will make it look odd in normal conditions.
+I tried fitting a larger lens to the camera but this surprisingly did not seem to help.   picture: http://www.alanesq.eu5.net/extlinkins/esp32-big-lens.htm

 Camera troubleshooting: https://randomnerdtutorials.com/esp32-cam-troubleshooting-guide/